-Online resources can be found on in part Two of KCSIE 2023
+Online resources can be found in paragraph 132 of KCSIE 2024.

 Our Online Safety Policy and Social Media Policies are important documents.
 All staff are made fully aware of these and know how to access them for guidance around processes, procedures, and expectations.